 #1 – Alabama — Alabama is currently the only state in the Deep South that has no discriminatory anti-zoosexual laws.
 Most of Alabama’s neighboring states penalize zoosexual acts with a felony.
 Because of this, zoosexual people living in neighboring TN, MS, GA and FL should seriously consider moving to Alabama to avoid anti-zoosexual persecution and intolerant bigots in other parts of the South.

-(Note: of the 17 places listed here as being good for zoosexuals, Alabama is probably the worst.
-As of 2012, a bill (called HB 421) is trying to outlaw “bestiality” in Alabama; in addition, a person in Alabama who had sex with a horse in 2010 was arrested and charged with “disabling livestock” (a felony in AL).)
+(Note: of the 16 places listed here as being good for zoosexuals, Alabama is probably the worst.
+In 2012, a bill (called HB 421) is tried to outlaw “bestiality” in Alabama; in addition, a person in Alabama who had sex with a horse in 2010 was arrested and charged with “disabling livestock” (a felony in AL).
+In 2014 another attempt was made to criminalize it there)

 #2 – American Samoa — Although American Samoa is a territory and not a state, it is still worth mentioning here because zoosexual activity is not only legal in it, but nobody has ever been punished there for engaging in it.
 Because of this, American Samoa is one of the best places in the U.S. for zoophiles to live in.
 Unfortunately, it is in a remote part of the South Pacific.